Teaching English to Speakers of Other Languages, Certificate

 Program Description

-The teaching English to speakers of other languages certificate program consists of key courses that provide students with the practical skills and confidence necessary to teach English as a second or foreign language anywhere in the world.
+The teaching English to speakers of other languages certificate program consists of key courses that provide students with the practical skills and confidence necessary to teach English as a second or other language anywhere in the world.
 This certificate can be added to any degree program and includes a supervised internship to gain valuable hands-on experience before graduation.

-This certificate does not certify students to teach in Arizona public schools (K-12).
+This certificate does not certify students to teach in Arizona public schools (K--12).

 Program Requirements